fabacab/wp-pgp-encrypted-emails/readme.txt

 == Upgrade Notice ==

+= 0.7 =
+This release adds WooCommerce integration to help protect your business and your customer's information.

 = 0.6.4 =
 This is a feature and maintenance release that brings WooCommerce integration for your store's customers.

-= 0.6.3 =
-This release fixes an uninstallation bug and improves S/MIME compatibility with third-party contact form plugins.

 == Other notes ==